Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-dding the execute permission to all subdirectories of the current directory for the owner
+creaing a directory with permissions 751 in the working directory